·

 Barcelona, Spain: A Complete Guide

 Barcelona, the vibrant capital of Catalonia, Spain, is a city that effortlessly blends history, culture, and modernity, creating an enchanting destination that leaves every traveler in awe.
-In this travel guide, we’ll delve into the major attractions, dining options, transportation, and other useful information to ensure you make the most of your visit to this extraordinary city.
+This was one of my first big trips when I moved to Germany, and I was in constant awe of all the architecture.
+In this ultimate travel guide for Barcelona, I’ll go over everything you need to know to ensure you make the most of your visit to this extraordinary city.

 Must See Attractions in Barcelona